kroshu/kuka_controllers/README.md

 #### `fri_configuration_controller`

 The `receive_multiplier` parameter of FRI defines the answer rate factor (ratio of receiving states and sending commands).
 This is a parameter of the hardware interface, which can be modified in connected state, when control is not active.
-To support changing this parameter after startup, the `FRIConfigurationController` implementes a service named `~/set_receive_multiplier`.
+To support changing this parameter after startup, the `FRIConfigurationController` implements a service named `~/set_receive_multiplier`.
 Sending a request containing the desired integer value of the `receive_multiplier` updates the parameter of the hardware interface.

 __Required parameters__: None